 THC Delta 8 is a step below THC Delta 9.
 But there’s also THC Delta 7.
 And THC Delta 10.
 CBN.
 CBG.

 Behind the veil of the nug lies an unexplored frontier.
 There could be hundreds of cannabinoids waiting for us.
 It’s the wild west— which is an apropos metaphor in more ways than one.

 One of the many reasons why our current moment in cannabis history is so interesting is because many of these cannabinoids can be derived from hemp.
 Hemp, and anything derived from hemp, is federally legal in all 50 states.

 This includes THC Delta 8.
-Smoke shops all across the US have taken advantage of this technicality by stocking their shelves with edibles, concentrates, and even distillate-sprayed hemp flower.
+Smoke shops all across the US as well as our very sister site, NuLeaf Naturals have taken advantage of this technicality by stocking their shelves with Delta 8 THC Oil, edibles, concentrates, and even distillate-sprayed hemp flower.

 But, like we said, THC Delta 8 is technically psychoactive.
 Local lawmakers at the state level have taken notice of what they consider “loopholes,” and began to close them.

 The cannabis law landscape is changing so rapidly that, by the time you finish this article, the law will probably be different.
 A year ago, THC Delta 8 was legal in all 50 states, and no one really even knew what it was.
 Now, it’s completely banned in nearly half.